jesse-kaufman/portfolio-site/src/content/projects/event-driven-camera-notifications/index.md

 {{< figure src="/projects/event-driven-camera-notifications/describe-image.jpg" alt="Generate image description subflow in Node-RED" caption="Generate image description subflow in Node-RED" >}}

 ### 4b. **Event-specific image handling**

 - After the image is classified by YOLO, the image is copied into event-specific locations (if applicable)
-- This provides Home Assistant the image entities for last motion, last person, last known person, last vehicle, and last pet, which can be used for notifications and dashboards.
+- This provides Home Assistant the image entities for last motion, last person, last known person, last vehicle, and last pet, which can be used for notifications and dashboards

 {{< figure src="/projects/event-driven-camera-notifications/specific-events.jpg" alt="Image download flow section in Node-RED" caption="Image download flow section in Node-RED" >}}